eujuliu/restaurant-api/docs/guide/user/create-user.md

 # Create new user

-If you want to create a new user, you need to do a `POST` request to `https://your-domain/v1/users` and pass the following data in the body However, you need to follow some requirements for creating a new user.
+If you want to create a new user, you need to do a `POST` request to `https://your-domain/v1/users` and pass the following data in the body.However, you need to follow some requirements for creating a new user.

 Requirements for the password: